Definition 1. A square matrix is called orthogonal if

 Another interpretation is suggested by the next exercise.

 Proof.
-Orthonormality means that if and if This implies orthogonality of
+Orthonormality means that if and if These equations are equivalent to orthogonality of

 Exercise 4.
 Let and be two orthonormal bases.
 Let be the transition matrix from coordinates in the basis to coordinates in the basis .
 Then is orthogonal.